jimasp/behave-vsc/CONTRIBUTING.md

 - This code is under the MIT licence (i.e. you are free to fork it and do your own thing as long as the [LICENSE](LICENSE.txt) is included), but please do contribute bug fix PRs to the [original repo](https://github.com/jimasp/behave-vsc).
 - Bug fixes are great.
 New features will be considered, but see [Development guidelines](#development-guidelines).

+## Terminology

+- In this document, and in most of the code, "project" is shorthand for "a root workspace folder that contains feature files".
+A multi-root workspace can contain multiple projects.
+Each project has its own `.vscode/settings.json` file.

 ---

 ### Development environment setup for extension development